TheSidhesh/NLP/BLEU Score Evaluator/README.md

 Input to the program:
 	1) A candidate file for which the score is to be evaluated
 	2) Single or multiple reference files.
 Multiple reference files must be stored in a folder separately.
+The German, Greek and Portuguese reference translations above are excerpted from the common test set of the [EUROPARL corpus](http://www.statmt.org/europarl/archives.html)

 Output -